prince-a-byte/DSA-AtoZ-strivers/Readme.md

 int main() {
     int arr[5] = {1, 2, 3, 4, 5};

+    //Using the For Loop to print the array

     for(int i = 0; i < 5; i++) {
         cout << arr[i] << " ";
     }